mmkrty/mmkrty/README.md

 ## 👋 Hi there, This is Hao Chen 👋
-### I'm a Self-taught Web Developer based in Berlin
+### I'm a Self-taught Web Developer based in Berlin.

 ## Course Projects